mooncollin/C_plus_plus-Helpful-Libraries/README.md

 # Collin's Useful C++ Libraries

-All the files are header only files that attempt to be an extension onto the current C++ standard library.
+This repo contains several libraries (mostly implemented in C++20 modules) that attempt to be an extension onto the current C++ standard library.

 With new releases of C++, some of these libraries will become obsolete.